Sports Club Organization and Management

-The key to successful Club Sport lies in the degree of student leadership and participation.
-Students within each Club Sport are responsible for the internal administration of their club to include decision making in such areas as finances, competition, schedules, equipment, facilities, membership, practices, and safety.
-The ability of a Club Sport to communicate with its members and to delegate and follow through with responsibilities will ensure the Club Sports smooth operation and stability over time.
+The key to successful Club Sports lies in the degree of student leadership and participation.
+Students with- in each Club Sport are responsible for the internal administration of their club to include decision making in such areas as finances, competition, schedules, equipment, facilities, membership, practices, and safety.
+The ability of a Club Sport to communicate with its members and to delegate/follow through with responsibilities will ensure the Club Sport’s smooth operation and stability over time.

-The Carleton College Clubs and their individual members are fully responsible for abiding by local, provincial, and federal laws, as well as college regulations in all activities.
+- ⇒ Carleton College Club Sports and their individual members are fully responsible for abiding by local, provincial, and federal laws, as well as college regulations in all activities.

-Each Club Sport must have a submitted a Team Roster on file in the Club Sports Office.
-The Fall Membership List must be submitted by September 23 or before the first scheduled competition date, whichever comes first.
+- ⇒ Each Club Sport must have a submitted a Team Roster on file in the Club Sports Office.
+The Fall Membership List must be submitted by September 25 or before the first scheduled competition date, whichever comes first.
 The membership lists must be updated as members are added or deleted.
 Winter and Spring submission dates can be found on pg.
 3.

-- ⇒ ALL CLUB MEMBERS ARE REQUIRED TO HAVE READ AND SUBMITTED A CARLETON COLLEGE CLUB SPORT WAIVER FORM SUBMITTED PRIOR TO PARTICIPATION — NO EXCEPTIONS
+- ⇒ ALL CLUB MEMBERS ARE REQUIRED TO HAVE READ AND SUBMITTED A CARLETON COLLEGE CLUB SPORT WAIVER FORM AND CODE OF CONDUCT PRIOR TO PARTICIPATION — NO EXCEPTIONS

-Each Club Sport is responsible for completing and submitting all the listed requirements on page 3 of this manual and any additional requirements as assigned by the Club Sport Director during the school year.
+- ⇒ Each Club Sport is responsible for completing and submitting all the listed requirements on page 3 of this manual and any additional requirements as assigned by the Club Sports Director during the school year.

-⇒ Each club is responsible for assuring that they have one (1) representative at the Club Sports Council Meetings.
-(Club will be in jeopardy of receiving no club funding and/or being fined $25.00 for each Club Sports Meeting missed).
+⇒ Each club is responsible for ensuring that they have one (1) representative at Club Sports “All CLUB” Meetings.
+(Club will be in jeopardy of having club’s funding “frozen” and being fined $50.00 for each Club Sports Meeting missed).

 First Year Conditional Status:

-Each Club Sports must annually submit for renewal with the Club Sports Executive Council.
-This includes submission of the List of Current Club Officers, the current Membership Lists and the current Captain’s Agreement.
+Each Club Sport must annually submit for renewal with the Club Sports Executive Council.
+This includes submission of a list of current Club Officers, the current Membership Lists (aka roster), and the current Captain’s/ President’s Agreement.

-Club Sports that have failed to regularly attend Club Sports Council Meetings will be placed on probation for the current term as well as for the following term/year.
-Club Sports on probation may not utilize college allocated funding during this period.
-This probation could also affect requests for the following years funding.
-Also facility requests may be canceled during this period of time.
+Club Sports on probation may not be able to utilize college allocated funding during this period.
+Probation could also affect requests for the following years funding and facility requests may be cancelled during this period of time.
 All privileges may be restored at the termination of the probation.

 Responsibilities of the Captain/President:

-- Serving as a liaison between the club and the PEAR Department, with the contact being the Club Sport Council.
+- Serving as a liaison between the club and the P.E.A.R.
+Department, with the contact being the Club Sports Director.

-- Informing club officers and club members and complying with the content of the Club Sports Handbook.
+- Informing club officers and club members of all information and complying with the content of the Club Sports Handbook.

 Responsibilities of the Vice-Captain:

--Developing and circulating publicity regarding club activities as approved by the Club Sports Director.
+Developing and circulating publicity regarding club activities as approved by the Club

 Responsibilities of the Treasurer: